yuguangdang/Virdemy/README.md

 An online education website built with PHP CodeIgniter and MySQL.
 The app allows teachers to upload courses that students can buy, study and interact with each other.

-The project is the capstone of course INFS7202-Web Information Systems (The University of Queensland 2022) and it achieved full marks by implementing the below functionalities.
+This project is the capstone of course INFS7202-Web Information Systems (The University of Queensland 2022) and it achieved full marks by implementing the below functionalities.

 1. Basic Level (2 mark each)